ckormanyos/Osek_pi_crunch_riscv/README.md

 the pin on `port0.19` is toggled.

-Simultaneously task `T1` exercises a perpetual, simple blinky show featuring the user LED (blue) toggling at 1/2 Hz.
+Simultaneously task `T1` exercises a perpetual, simple blinky show featuring a self-fitted LED on `port0.0` toggling at 1/2 Hz.
 This provides clear visual measure of both system-OK as well as numerical correctness of the most-recently finished spigot calculation.

 # Hardware Setup

 The hardware setup is pictured in the image below.

+The blinky LED-toggle show is carried out with a self-fitted LED.

+In particular, the on-board blue user-LED found default-fitted on `port0.5` is needed for the SPI serial-clock signal (SCK).
+For this reason, a secondary, self-fitted LED is placed on the breadboard with a $470\Ohm$ current-limiting resistor and used for blinky toggling.

 ![](./images/Osek_pi_crunch_riscv.jpg)